Guoliang Tunnel was dug through the side of a mountain by hand

 When was the Guoliang Tunnel built?

 The tunnel, carved along the side of and through a mountain, opened to traffic on May 1, 1977.
 It's quite a tourist attraction, giving the village a little too much unwanted attention, but some very welcome revenue.
 Entirely built by village locals, it took five years to be finished, with 4,000 hammers, 12 tons of steel, and quite a lot of chisels.
 This is how one of the most dangerous tunnels in the world was carved by just 13 villagers in remote China.
 At the most difficult stage, the tunnel progressed at a rate of one meter every three days.
 Before its construction in 1972, the only access to civilization of the village of Guoliang was some steep, narrow stairs embedded in the mountainside called the “Sky Ladder,” a treacherous, slippery climb even for the most nimble and sure-footed of the villagers or their rare company callers.
 Thirteen villagers, headed by their chief, Shen Mingxin, began the project, but several died during construction, so the others continued relentlessly.
 The construction of the tunnel road reflects the villagers’ wisdom, hard work, and persistence.

 The Perils and Challenges of Driving Through Guoliang Tunnel

-The tunnel is pretty scary with 30 windows of various sizes and shapes and it has been dubbed as the road that does not tolerate any mistakes.
-Most accidents in the tunnel are primarily caused by the neglect of the traveller.
-The tunnel, which sits 15 feet high and 12 feet wide, is only realistically enough for one-way traffic.
-Even with a smaller sedan the road spares only a few feet on either side as you pass through the tunnel.
+The tunnel is pretty scary with 30 windows of various sizes and shapes and has been dubbed as the road that does not tolerate any mistakes.
+The road requires monk-like focus to drive.
+Even one mistake, locals say, means big trouble in little China.
+Most accidents in the tunnel are primarily caused by the neglect of the traveler.
+The tunnel is only realistically enough for one-way traffic.
+Even with a smaller sedan, the road spares only a few feet on either side as you pass through the tunnel.